Hog-CERN/Hog/docs/02-Quick-Guide/existingProjects.md

 Alternatively, you can type `cd Top` (the Top folder is always present in a Hog handled HDL repository) and type `ls`: each directory in this path corrensponds to a Vivado/Quartus project in the repository.

-Now you can open your project with Vivado or Quartus and work normally with the GUI.
+Now you can open your project with Vivado or Quartus and **work almost normally** with the GUI, while Hog -that is now integrated in your project- will automatically provide information on the status of the repository and integrate it in the final binary file.

+[^5]: The CreateProject script, integrates Hog's Tcl scripts in the Vivado/Quartus project without you noticing it.
+From now on, Hog scripts will run automatically, every time you start the sysnthesis or any other step in the workflow.
+The most important script is the pre-synthesis one that interacts with your local git repository and integrates its version and git commit SHA into your HDL project by means of HDL generic parameters.

-There is one exception to this: you **must not** add a new file to the project[^3] using the GUI (HDL code, constraint, IP, etc.).
+We said almost normally because there is one exception: you **must not** add a new file to the project[^3] using the GUI (HDL code, constraint, IP, etc.).
 You **must add** the file name in one of Hog's list files and re create the project, as descirbed in the following paragraph.

 [^3]: If you add the file normally, your project will work locally, of course.
 Also, if you add the file with `git add` the new file will also be correctly stored in the repository remotely .
 The new file will not be part of the project remotely, this is why you have to follow the instractions explained in the following paragraph to assure that everything you do locally is correctly propagated remotely.